tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 `gcloud functions deploy` doesn't work with TypeScript.
 It looks for `lib/index.js` in the `src` directory, not in the parent directory.

-### The "Project 563584335869" error
+### The "Project 563584335869" error with Firebase Emulators

-I was getting this error with Cloud Functions in the Firebase Emulators:
+You might get this error with Cloud Functions in the Firebase Emulators:

 ```
 Cloud Translation API has not been used in project 563584335869 before or it is disabled.
 Enable it by visiting https://console.developers.google.com/apis/api/translate.googleapis.com/overview?project=563584335869 then retry.